 This is where crate training becomes helpful.
 While you are gone, keep your dog in the crate or confined in a small room away from the forbidden furniture.

-After successful training, you may choose to conditionally allow your dog on the bed or couch.
+After successful training, you may choose to conditionally allow your dog on some or all furniture.
 However, he will need to earn it.
-After all, it is a privilege - not a right.
+After all, it is a privilege, not a right.
 Before jumping on the furniture, your dog should be made to sit.
 Once he has obeyed one or more commands of your choosing, you can pat the couch or bed, allowing him up.
 If he oversteps the boundaries, he will need to get off the furniture.
 You must be consistent for this to be effective, otherwise, your dog cannot understand what you are asking of him.

 Some owners prefer to keep their dogs off the furniture as a household rule.
 This might be for the purpose of cleanliness, to prevent damage, or for other reasons.
 As long as he has his own spot, he will be just fine.
 Be sure everyone in the household understands and enforces the rules.
 Inconsistency will confuse your dog and make the training process very difficult.